 I always remember a day that I was in a taxicab in Singapore, oddly.
 I was riding in the cab with a fellow who plays saxophone, and he was in my band at the time — my friend Hans — and the cabbie.
 We had our instruments with us, and the cabbie said, “What kind of music do you play?”
 And I looked at Hans, and I was like, “Well, what kind of music do I play?”
 And he said, “It's music with a story.”
 In a sentence that works for me.

 HOW FAR INTO YOUR CAREER WAS THIS ASKED OR DID THIS MOMENT HAPPEN?
-WHERE YOU WERE, YOU KNOW, IT WAS DIFFICULT FOR YOU TO RESPOND TO THAT?
+WHERE YOU WERE, YOU KNOW, WAS IT DIFFICULT FOR YOU TO RESPOND TO THAT?

 AD: Yes, it's just always been difficult because my music doesn't fit neatly into a genre, I suppose.
 I say I'm a folk singer, but because I think that it's somewhere deep in the intention of the music and the community that it was born out of that's true but of course, there are many other elements to it.
 But yeah, that day in the cabin, Singapore was probably in the early aughts.